 So, why would you hire me?
 Well, there are a number of reasons but first and foremost, I have varied experience.
 I have attended graduate school at Pace University for a masters in publishing, I was the editor-in-chief for my school’s literary magazine, did freelance copy-editing for a student director, and wrote for the school newspaper.
 More recently, however, I have worked at Grove Atlantic in their Publicity and Marketing departments and am now employed at Artisan (a division of Workman Publishing) as an Editorial Assistant.

 Based on the assumption that you are searching for a skilled individual for a developmental edit, copy editing, or proofreading, please reach out for a free sample edit of up to 500 words of your manuscript.
 Or, if you’re in the market for help writing a pitch letter or putting together a package to send to agencies/publishers, I will be happy to provide you with a free consultation (including a price estimate) before taking you on as a client.

 Regardless of your needs, I am here to provide you with a roadmap to success!

 So, let me break down my services a bit further:

 This type of editing typically takes place in the early stages of finessing your writing.
 Your story is written, but you need someone to look at your characters, plot, and overarching themes.
 I will look for consistency, plot holes, character and narrator voice issues, and more.

-I will only hone in on things like grammar, punctuation, formatting (if necessary), correct word usage, etc. This is ultimately for a manuscript that is almost finished.
+I will only hone in on things like grammar, punctuation, formatting (if applicable), correct word usage, etc. This is ultimately for a final stage manuscript.